OpenINF/wg-a-team/README.md

 ## Goals and Projects

-We set and deliver quarterly goals, which is usually an excellent place to see what we're up to.
+We set and deliver quarterly goals, which is usually an excellent place to see what we’re up to.
 If you’d like us to incorporate some work into our plans, fill out our project request form.

 For a list of projects that we own, see Project Central.